History

 Linda Neuschafer

-Linda Neuschafer worked in the library to keep it open and retired 49 years later.
+Linda Neuschafer worked in the library to keep it open until her retirement 49 years later.

 1976